ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 		Text in merged branch.
 		>>>>>>> commit_ID_from_merged_branch

-4. For each conflicting file, select the check box.
+4. For each conflicting file, select the checkbox.
 Type a merge commit message, and click **Commit**.

 ### Git terminal
 {: #resolve_a_merge_conflict_cmd}